 Installing our dependencies

-Open up your WSL and run the following commands:
+Then open up your WSL 2 environment and execute the following commands:

 Setting up our OpenAI Gym